Skip to main content

 Why AI Gets Contract Review Wrong: What ChatGPT Misses in UK Contracts

-AI gets contract review wrong in part because it predicts plausible-sounding responses, not legal effect.
-The most common failures: summarising clauses by their everyday meanings rather than the legal definitions in the document, missing risks that only appear when multiple clauses are read together, underweighting short clauses with major consequences, and being misled by the reassuring tone of professionally drafted documents.
+AI gets contract review wrong primarily because it predicts plausible-sounding responses, not legal accuracy.
+The five most common failures are: summarising clauses by their everyday meanings rather than the legal definitions in the document, missing risks that only appear when multiple clauses are read together, underweighting short clauses with major consequences, and being misled by the reassuring tone of professionally drafted documents.

 Key Takeaways